hsadeveloper/Microservice/README.md

         * ✅   It contains dedicated controllers, repositories, and services for each entity.
         * 🔴   JWT config file is not complete.
         * 🔴   Authorization is required to restrect access.
-        * ✅   The service uses Mongodb(NoSQl) and it insert data into database as a dump data.
+        * ✅   The service uses MongoDB (NoSQL) and it inserts data into the database as a dump of data.
         * 🔶   save users to actual disk (Not on docker)
+        * 🔴   Thymeleaf pages for sign-in, Registration, and others.

     - 💁 paymentservice
         * 🔶   The payment-service holds some payment-related information and consists of one entity: ChargeRequest.